WiIhelm/FH_DISYS_Group_E/README.md

 ---

+## ▶️ How to Start

+1. **Start the infrastructure**
+   Launch PostgreSQL and RabbitMQ using Docker.

+2. **Run database setup**
+   Use Flyway to initialize the database schema and tables.

+3. **Start the REST API**
+   Launch the Spring Boot REST API to make data accessible.

+4. **Start RabbitMQ-based services (in this order):**
+   - Current Percentage Service
+   - Usage Service
+   - Energy Producer Service
+   - Energy User Service

+5. **Launch the JavaFX GUI**
+   Start the GUI client to view current and historical energy data.

+---

 ## 🗺️ Data Flow Summary

 Producers and users send data → Usage Service updates DB → Percentage Service recalculates stats → REST API serves the data → GUI displays it.